 - The World Cup was stolen ahead of the 1966 tournament, being found by a dog called Pickles

-- Italy, France, Brazil, Mexico and Germany have all hosted the World Cup Finals twice, with no country having done so three times
+- Italy, France, Brazil, Mexico and Germany have all hosted the World Cup Finals twice, with no country having done so three times until 2026 when Mexico co-hosted with USA and Canada.

 - Uruguay in 1930, Italy in 1934, England in 1966, Germany in 1974 and France in 1998 are all teams that won the World Cup whilst also hosting the tournament